boredland/node-ts-cache/README.md

 ### Wrap your function calls with `withCacheFactory`

-Function wrapper factory for arbitrary functions.
+Function wrapper factory for arbitrary async functions.
 The cache key is calculated based on the parameters passed to the function.

 ```ts
 import {